et3rnalvoid/Bounty-System/README.md

 ## **Bounty System**

 Bounty System is a highly beneficial plugin for SMPs, Lifesteal, MMORPG, and Survival servers!
-This Bounty System offers many beneficial features, like setting a bounty on someone and getting money as a reward for killing them.
+This Bounty System offers many beneficial features and runs using Vault & EssentialX, Features like setting a bounty on someone and getting money as a reward for killing them.

 ## **FEATURES**
 - Customized GUI to see concurrent bounties placed on players.